-The Bill of Rights Institute offers a variety of exceptional career opportunities in a small entrepreneurial environment.
-The Institute is always looking for talented individuals who have a passion for educating people about the Constitution.
-Our solid Organizational Principles govern our day-to-day decisions and interactions with others to maintain the highest standards of ethics and integrity in fulfilling our educational mission.
+The Institute celebrated its 20th anniversary in 2019 and continues to expand its outreach to engage, educate, and empower individuals with a passion for the freedom and opportunity that exist in a free society.
+Our solid Guiding Principles govern our day-to-day decisions and interactions with others to maintain the highest standards of ethics and integrity in fulfilling our educational mission.

 With an active network of approximately one-quarter of the nation’s secondary school teachers in subjects including history, social studies, civics, and economics, the Institute anticipates significant growth in outreach to educators and students alike.

 Positions include those directly involved in educational programs and curriculum development for teachers, students, and others, as well as important roles in development/fundraising, research, communications, marketing, and operations.
 Supportive roles include database administration, program analytics/reporting & evaluation, and human resources management.
 We welcome candidates from a variety of backgrounds and college majors to help us fulfill our educational mission.
 Our Guiding Principles are an important part of how we conduct ourselves and perform our work.

 Experienced educators can join our network of dedicated teachers throughout the U.S. who help the Bill of Rights Institute on a freelance basis.
 Assignments include curricula review, writing, editing, e-lesson development, teacher professional development, seminar presenters, etc. If you are interested in a freelance (Independent Contractor) role on either a short-term or long-term basis, please share your qualifications and interest with us by applying under the Teacher Network Consultant posting or by submitting a General Application.

 The Institute offers a variety of internships in marketing, development, educational programs, and support functions.
 Our internship programs for college students and recent graduates provide hands-on professional experience in a continuous learning environment.